cisaacstern/climbing-gear-sale/README.md

 # climbing-gear-sale
-A quick website I made to list some outdoor gear I am trying to sell.
+A simple website to facilitate the personal selling of some outdoor/climbing-related gear.